 In Edge of Tomorrow, military man Cage is swept into a war with an alien enemy who can reset the day and see the future.
 While one of the movie’s main characters is a woman, and a strong one at that, Rita never holds a conversation with another woman during the course of the film.
 Therefore, this film also fails the Bechdel Test.

 The Grand Budapest Hotel (2014)

-Wes Anderson’s latest film, The Grand Budapest Hotel, tells the story of Gustave H, a legendary hotel concierge, and his lobby boy, Zero, who become entwined in an adventure when Gustave is accused of murder.
+Wes Anderson’s The Grand Budapest Hotel, tells the story of Gustave H, a legendary hotel concierge, and his lobby boy, Zero, who become entwined in an adventure when Gustave is accused of murder.
 The film includes three named female characters: Agatha, Clothilde, and Madame D. However, the women never hold conversations with each other during the film, causing it to also fail the Bechdel Test.

 Call yourself a film fan?
 We think you might enjoy Discovering Jordan’s Rugged Side – you’ll visit Wadi Rum, Hollywood’s hottest desert location as seen in Dune (2021), The Martian (2015), Lawrence of Arabia (1962) and various Star Wars entries on the big and small screen.

 meet our Local Insider

 HOW LONG HAVE YOU BEEN A GUIDE?

 It's the personal contact, the personal experiences.
 I love meeting people from all over the world...
 I really like getting to know everyone and feeling like I'm traveling with a group of friends.

 I have so many places on my list, but I would really lobe to go to Africa.
 I consider myself an “adventure girl” and Africa feels like the ULTIMATE adventure!